 When one digs deep enough into world history, it is impossible not to find Black people as the first inhabitants of most parts of the world.
-Although the Persians, who have always occupied the territory today known as Iran, have always had Black people in the ranks and midsts, Persia was not a Black empire.
-The Black people of Persia (Iran) got to the Persian Gulf through slavery and other ways that we might not document in this piece.
+Although the Persians, who have always occupied the territory today known as Iran, were initially Black people, Persia was to be later overtaken by an Arab population.
+After the takeover of the Persian area by Arabs, another wave of Africans would reach Iran through slavery.

 When slavery is discussed, many scholars pay great attention to the enslavement of Africans that occurred in America and Europe, leaving the enslavement of Africans in the Arab world unmentioned or omitted.